 Nottingham is one of around 30 cities taking part in an e-scooter trial, to test new technology and offer people a greener way to cover short journeys around the city.
-The scooters have been on our streets for just over a year while most riders do so responsibly, there have been concerns raised about safety.
+The scooters have been on our streets for just over two years while most riders do so responsibly, there have been concerns raised about safety.

-We’re continuing to work closely with operator, Wind Mobility to address these, but we need people to use them responsibly too to keep themselves and others safe, so we’re starting off the week with some tips when riding:
+We’re continuing to work closely with operator, Superpedestrian to address these, but we need people to use them responsibly too to keep themselves and others safe, so here are some tips when riding:

 1 – Ride on the road

 It is illegal for e-scooters to be used on the pavement as they are road vehicles.
 This is for the safety of pedestrians.
 Where possible, use the e-scooters on cycle paths, if there aren’t any, you must ride on the road.
 To deter users from breaking the rules, a three-strike system has been introduced to stop repeat offenders.
 The first strike is a warning, the second is a week ban, three strikes – you’re out!
 The user will be permanently banned from using Nottingham’s e-scooters.